DeepRec-AI/DeepRec/CONTRIBUTING.md

     bazel test ${flags} //tensorflow/python/...
     ```

-2. Using [Docker](https://www.docker.com) and TensorFlow's CI scripts.
+2. Using Docker and DeepRec's CI scripts.

     ```bash
     # Install Docker first, then this will build and run cpu tests